Dual F-signature of special Cohen-Macaulay modules over cyclic quotient surface singularities: Introduction

-As the above theorem shows, the value of $s(R)$ and $s(\omega_R)$ have some pieces of information about singularities.
-How about the value of dual $F$-signature for other $R$-modules ?
-Since the value of dual $F$-signature is not known except the case of two-dimensional Veronese subrings \cite{San} and we don't know the method for determining it, this question is so difficult for now.
+As the above theorem shows, the value of $s(R)$ and $s(\omega_R)$ contain some information regarding singularities.
+How about the value of the dual $F$-signature for other $R$-modules ?
+The value of the dual $F$-signature is not known except in the case of two-dimensional Veronese subrings \cite{San}.
 Therefore, in this paper, we determine the dual $F$-signature for a certain class of Cohen-Macaulay (= CM) modules (so-called special CM modules) over cyclic quotient surface singularities.
-As we will see later, special CM modules are compatible with the geometry.

-The study of special CM modules was started by the work of J.~Wunram \cite{Wun1, Wun2} (the definition of special CM modules appears in Section\,\ref{section_DFsig}).
+The study of special CM modules was started by the work of J.~Wunram \cite{Wun1}, \cite{Wun2} (the definition of special CM modules appears in Section~\ref{section_DFsig}).
 For a finite subgroup $G$ of $\SL(2,k)$ such that the order of $G$ is invertible in $k$, the McKay correspondence is very famous, that is, there is a one-to-one correspondence between non-trivial irreducible representations of $G$ and irreducible exceptional curves on the minimal resolution of quotient surface singularity.
 When we intend to generalize this correspondence to a finite subgroup $G$ of $\GL(2,k)$, this correspondence is no longer true.
 In fact, there are more irreducible representations than exceptional curves.
-However, if we choose some irreducible representations which is called special, then we again obtain one-to-one correspondence between irreducible special representations of $G$ and exceptional curves \cite{Wun2}.
-And a maximal CM module associated with a special representation is called a special CM module.
+However, if we choose some irreducible representations which are called special, then we again obtain one-to-one correspondence between irreducible special representations of $G$ and exceptional curves \cite{Wun2}, and a maximal CM module associated with a special representation is called a special CM module.
 For more about the special McKay correspondence, see also \cite{Ish},\cite{Ito} and \cite{Rie}.

-\begin{rem} All irreducible representations of a finite subgroup of $\SL(2,k)$ are special, thus we can recover the McKay correspondence in the original sense from the special one. \end{rem}
+\begin{remark} All irreducible representations of a finite subgroup of $\SL(2,k)$ are special, thus we can recover the McKay correspondence in the original sense from the special one. \end{remark}

-For a cyclic quotient singularity, a special CM module takes a simple form as follows.
-(For more details on terminologies, see Section\,\ref{Preliminary} and \ref{section_DFsig}.)
+For a cyclic quotient singularity, a special CM module takes the following simple form.
+(For more details on terminologies, see Section~\ref{Preliminary} and \ref{section_DFsig}.)